LQ95/STL-Visualizer-for-KneeBones3Dify/README.md

 Install pip (if you have any specific issues with pip during setup, try reverting to version 22.0.4)

-Install Steam and SteamVR

-Ensure that you have an OpenVR compatible headset

 # Setup for KneeBones3Dify